yoloking1002/Anish.github.io/README.md

   <div style="background:var(--navy);border-radius:8px;padding:22px;margin-top:4px;">
     <div style="font-family:'EB Garamond',serif;font-size:17px;color:var(--gold);margin-bottom:10px;">The Investment Argument</div>
     <p style="font-size:13px;color:rgba(255,255,255,.72);line-height:1.75;">Recordati's 12.35× entry multiple is not a reflection of the quality of the underlying businesses.
-It is the product of six overlapping structural discounts, three of which — the PE ownership overhang, the Italian listing venue discount and the conglomerate blending problem — are directly eliminated by the take-private and subsequent rare disease division carve-out.
+It is the product of six overlapping structural discounts, three of which — the PE ownership overhang, the Italian listing venue discount, and the conglomerate blending problem — are directly eliminated by the take-private and subsequent rare disease division carve-out.
 The remaining three are cyclical or partially mitigated by Isturisa's commercial acceleration.
 The 44% de-rating from the 2021 peak has occurred entirely while EBITDA has compounded at 13.5% annually and margins have expanded every year.
 Private ownership removes the structural noise and allows the rare disease division to be monetised at the multiples it deserves.</p>
   </div>
 </div>
 </div>